 As crazy and fun as Sushi Striker: The Way of Sushido's premise might be, the gameplay is where things get a bit "fishy."
-There's so much happening on the screen, it can be hard to keep track of what you need.
+There's so much happening on the screen that it can be hard to keep track of what you need.
 It can also be difficult to follow the action and see which plates are certain colors until you commit to a chain.
 It's even more frustrating if you're using a controller versus the touchscreen.
 The game was originally announced as a 3DS exclusive, and it shows.
-It's much easier to slide a stylus or finger across the screen and to tap icons to activate special abilities than it is to use the joystick to move a cursor around the screen.
-It's still a lot of fun to play, but if you don't stick with the touch controls, you're just adding a whole new layer of complications to an otherwise fantastic experience.
+It's much easier to slide a stylus or finger across the screen and tap icons to activate special abilities than it is to use the joystick to move a cursor around the screen.
+It's still a lot of fun to play, but if you don't stick with the touch controls, you're adding a whole new layer of complications to an otherwise fantastic experience.

 Talk to your kids about ...